vdaas/vald/docs/user-guides/cluster-role-binding.md

 All of these rules are required to retrieve Node and Pod resource usage from [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and also used to discover new Vald Agent Pods or Nodes created on the cluster.

-### Cluster role binding settings for Vald Discoverer
+### Cluster role binding configuration for Vald Discoverer

-The cluster role binding settings bind the cluster role `discoverer` described in the previous section to the service account `vald` according to the [configuration file](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrolebinding.yaml).
+The cluster role binding configuration bind the cluster role `discoverer` described in the previous section to the service account `vald` according to the [configuration file](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrolebinding.yaml).

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1